rasterio/rasterio/docs/cli.rst

 The calc command reads files as arrays, evaluates lisp-like expressions in their context, and writes the result as a new file.
-Members of the numpy module and arithmetic and logical operators are surfaced as builtin functions and operators.
+Members of the numpy module and arithmetic and logical operators are available builtin functions and operators.
 It is intended for simple calculations; any calculations requiring multiple steps is better done in Python using the Rasterio and Numpy APIs.